 Speaking of that internal gearing, here’s a photo of the insides:

 I had stupidly managed to accidentally drop my disc brake blocker down into the itty-bitty slot, and had to remove the 6 screws to get it out.
-Hardly a big deal, taking only 3-4 mins.
+Hardly a big deal, taking only 3-4 minutes.
 Notably, you can see how JetBlack separates the upper compartment (where sweat/liquids can get in), from the lower compartment (where the electronics are).

-Lastly, why about noise?
-Again, pretty much the norm here, and also dependent how clean your bike is, and whether or not you’re running a standard mechanical casette, or the Zwift Cog.
+Lastly, what about noise?
+Again, pretty much the norm here, and also dependent on how clean your bike is, and whether or not you’re running a standard mechanical casette, or the Zwift Cog.
 In either scenario, there’s a low hum of the trainer like most trainers, but it’s otherwise essentially silent.
 As with all smart trainers, the volume (loudness) of the trainer is dictated by your gearing, not the actual wattage.
 So essentially, using the big ring in the front will result in more noise than the small ring.

 But again, the noise level here (heard in the video), is essentially non-existent.